bgross0/tempo1/docs/architecture-overview.md

-# TaskJet Architecture Overview
+# Tempo Architecture Overview

 ## 1. High-Level Architecture

-TaskJet follows a modern web application architecture with a clear separation of concerns:
+Tempo follows a modern web application architecture with a clear separation of concerns:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐